(Disclosure: Some of the links below may be affiliate links)

 There are more than one thousand videos on the platform.
 They are mostly coming from Youtube.
 But they also produced some original content.
-Their original content is very good, especially at beginner levels.
+Their original content is excellent, especially at beginner levels.
 On all the videos, you have access to the subtitles.
 And the subtitles are properly cut into words.
 You can easily pause the videos, get a translation of one word and continue the video.

-What really made me want to stick with FluentU is that you do not need to learn Chinese characters.
+What made me want to stick with FluentU is that you do not need to learn Chinese characters.
 You can learn only with pinyin, which is a phonetic representation of Chinese characters.
 I am mostly interested in learning to talk Mandarin.
-I am not really interested in learning to write or read.
-I am feeling that I can learn much faster without having to read or write in Chinese characters.
+I am not interested in learning to write or read.
+I feel that I can learn much faster without having to read or write in Chinese characters.
 But of course, if you want, Chinese characters are available ;) In which case, you can choose if you want to learn traditional Chinese characters or simplified Chinese characters.

 You can also choose your level: Beginner, Intermediate and Advanced.
 Since I did not know anything about Mandarin, I started with the Beginner level.
 I was able to reach the Intermediate level.
 This is important since this will entirely change how the course is made for you.
-Once you will have finished one level, you will be able to switch to the next level.
+Once you have finished one level, you will be able to switch to the next level.

 Courses on FluentU

-Once you chose your level, you can start with the courses.
+Once you choose your level, you can start with the courses.
 There is one course per level.
 One course is basically a collection of several playlists of videos.
 You will look at the video part by part.
 And then, they will ask a question about them.
 Every time there is a new word, there will be some questions about it.

 There are multiple kinds of questions on FluentU: